 John Woodhouse Audubon.

-While H.C.
-Wiley was setting up his roadhouse and windlass, several explorers and surveyors made their way through the Santa Clarita Valley and left some fascinating etchings and word pictures behind.
+Several explorers and surveyors made their way through the Santa Clarita Valley and left some fascinating etchings and word pictures behind.

 The first of these was John Woodhouse Audubon, who arrived at the head of a party of artists, scientists and cartographers during November, 1849.
 The son of famed ornithologist John James Audubon, he too was a naturalist, artist and explorer of some note.
 On his return home he published Audubon's Western Journal: 1849-1850, the record of his tramp through the Southwest from Texas to California.

 Of Los Angeles he wrote, "This 'city of the angels' is anything else, unless the angels are fallen ones.
 An antiquated, dilapidated air pervades all, but Americans are pouring in, and in a few years will make a beautiful place of it."

 Audubon stayed several days in Los Angeles, went on to San Fernando, and then camped at the base of Frémont's Pass.
 Early one morning his party started off: